navikt/aksel/.changeset/cyan-carrots-return.md

 "@navikt/ds-react": patch
 ---

-Prevent NullPointer when selecting a new/custom option in Combobox single-select
+Prevent NullPointer when adding a new/custom option in Combobox single-select